 PTA Admission Requirements

 - Health Care Application for the PTA Program.
-To assist us in establishing residency, students are required to submit a copy of their driver's license or state issued ID with their application.
+To establish residency, students must submit a copy of their driver's license or state issued ID with their application.

-- Native English Accuplacer® Reading Assessment test taken at Oakton’s Testing Center with a minimum score of 76.
+- Limited Enrollment Health Career Reading Placement test, taken at Oakton’s Testing Center, with a minimum score of 250.
 (Scores from more than two attempts will be averaged.)
-Please contact Health Career Advisor for more information).

-- Two recommendation forms.
-One recommendation form from a physical therapist and one recommendation form from a physical therapist assistant at the observation site.
-A minimum of 10 hours of observation must be spent with each. (download form).
+- Two recommendation forms: One recommendation form from a physical therapist and one recommendation form from a physical therapist assistant at the observation site.
+A minimum of 10 hours of observation must be spent with each.
+(Download Recommendation for Admission form.)
 Recommendation forms must be submitted in a sealed envelope, signed by the recommender.
 Forms not submitted in a sealed, signed envelope will not be accepted.

 Applicants with complete files by the published deadline for each application cycle will be ranked using a numerical point scale.
-The top 32 ranked applicants will be interviewed by the program chair or admission committee beginning April 2018.
+The top 32 ranked applicants will be interviewed by the program chair or admission committee beginning April 2020.
 Priority admission is given to legal residents of Oakton Community College District 535.
-Out-of-state and VISA holdersmay be ranked after July 1, 2018 based on space availability.
+Out-of-state and VISA holders may be ranked after July 1, 2020 based on space availability.
 Before registering for classes, admitted students will be required to submit a current, complete physical examination record and a copy of their health insurance card to prove coverage.
 Part of the physical exam includes immunizations.

 These minimum qualifications are subject to change.

-b) Foreign high school graduates or students with foreign college credit, who wish to have credits transferred must have English-translated transcripts evaluated by Educational Perspectives.
+- Foreign high school graduates or students with foreign college credit who wish to have credits transferred must have English-translated transcripts evaluated by Educational Perspectives.
 Oakton requires the catalog-match approach.
 (Obtain form from the Enrollment Center.)